-64 (iii) Is credited to the receiving employee as one full personal leave day; 65 (iv) May not be credited for more or less than a full day by calculating the value of the 66 leave according to the hourly wage of each employee; and 67 (v) May be used only for an absence due to the purpose for which the leave was 68 transferred.
-Any transferred days remaining when the catastrophic medical emergency ends 69 revert back to the leave bank.
-70 (3) The administration, subject to county board approval, may use its discretion as to the 71 need for a substitute where limited absence may prevail, when an allowable absence does not: 72 (i) Directly affect the instruction of the students; or 73 (ii) Require a substitute employee because of the nature of the work and the duration of 74 the cause for the absence.
-75 (4) If funds in any fiscal year, including transfers, are insufficient to pay the full cost of 76 substitutes for meeting the provisions of this section, the remainder shall be paid on or before 77 August 31 from the budget of the next fiscal year.
-78 (5) A county board may supplement the leave provisions in any manner it considers 79 advisable in accordance with applicable rules of the state Board and the provisions of this chapter 80 and chapter eighteen of this code.
-81 (c) (1) A classroom teacher who has not been absent for more than four days during the 82 200-day employment term shall receive a bonus of \$500 at the end of the school year.
-83 (2) If the appropriations to the Department of Education for this purpose are insufficient to 84 compensate all applicable classroom teachers, the Department of Education shall request a 85 supplemental appropriation in an amount sufficient to compensate all classroom teachers.
-This 86 payment may not be counted as part of the final average salary for the purpose of calculating 87 retirement.
-88 (d) The amendments to this section during the 2019 regular session of the Legislature 89 shall be effective for school years beginning on or after July 1, 2019, and the provisions of this section existing immediately prior to the 2019 regular session of the Legislature remain in effect for school years beginning prior to July 1, 2019.
+- (v) May be used only for an absence due to the purpose for which the leave was transferred.
+Any transferred days remaining when the catastrophic medical emergency ends revert back to the leave bank. - (3) The administration, subject to county board approval, may use its discretion as to the need for a substitute where limited absence may prevail, when an allowable absence does not: - (i) Directly affect the instruction of the students; or - (ii) Require a substitute employee because of the nature of the work and the duration of the cause for the absence. - (4) If funds in any fiscal year, including transfers, are insufficient to pay the full cost of substitutes for meeting the provisions of this section, the remainder shall be paid on or before August 31 from the budget of the next fiscal year. - (5) A county board may supplement the leave provisions in any manner it considers advisable in accordance with applicable rules of the state Board and the provisions of this chapter and chapter eighteen of this code. - (c) (1) Any full-time employee of a county board who has not utilized more than four personal leave days during the 200-day employment term shall receive a bonus of \$500 at the end of the school year. - (2) If the appropriations to the Department of Education for this purpose are insufficient to compensate all applicable full-time employees, the Department of Education shall request a supplemental appropriation in an amount sufficient to compensate all applicable employees.
+This payment may not be counted as part of the final average salary for the purpose of calculating retirement. - (d) The amendments to this section during the 2019 regular session of the Legislature shall be effective for school years beginning on or after July 1, 2019, and the provisions of this section existing immediately prior to the 2019 regular session of the Legislature remain in effect for school years beginning prior to July 1, 2019.